 In the later years of the Nineteenth Century, nursing became a profession.
 For the first time, candidates had to complete formal training in science and medicine, typically training offered by large hospitals.
 Grace Hospital was founded in 1888 on property across John R from the building you see.
 Their property adjoined that of Harper Hospital.
 In 1889, Eugenie Hibbard established the Grace Hospital School of Nursing.
 This was among the earliest formal nursing programs created in the United States.

 Late in the Nineteenth and early in the Twentieth Century, there was concern about the living arrangements of young single women in large cities.
 Many assumed that cities were dangerous places where the virtues of women might be compromised by scurrilous men.
-Quite a few dormitories and dormitory-like facilities were established in Detroit and other cities for unmarried women.
+Quite a few dormitories and dormitory-like facilities were established in Detroit and other cities for unmarried women who came from rural areas to cities such as Detroit for an education or employment.
 Helen Hardy Newberry donated funds that assisted in the construction of the impressive building that continues to carries her name.
+Presumably, she was helping to preserve the talents and virtues of women as the studied nursing.